DeepYNet/Eff-UNet/README.md

 # Eff-UNet

-- [] Pass logit features to the decoder i.e the features before normalization.
+This repository contains EffUnet segmentation model.
+The model files and training files are uploaded.

+## Steps to Run
+- Clone the repo
+- Activate conda environment
+- In train.py change the crops and diffs directory path.
+- `python train.py`

+## Thing to try
 - [x] Padding vs interpolation.
 We are going with 310x250 for now.
+- [ ] Pass logit features to the decoder i.e the features before normalization.

-- [] Try DANet for deepfakes segmentation.
+- [ ] Try DANet for deepfakes classification.